UrbanThingsCo/urbanthings-sdk-apple/README.md

 <a name="responses"></a>
 ## Handing the response
-The `sendRequest` method is asynchronous and a closure is provided when making the call to pass back the results of that call when available.
+The `send` method is asynchronous and a closure is provided when making the call to pass back the results of that call when available.
 The `completionHandler` closure receives optional arguments: `data` (populated if a request succeeds) and `error` (populated if a request fails).

 The `data` argument is typed to the data expected from the response.
 The SDK defines a full set of protocols for all data objects returned by the API.
 Internally, the response JSON is parsed into implementations of these protocols which are then passed to the completion handler closure.
 This means in your code you are always working with the correctly typed objects and thus no mis-interpreation of the data can occur.
 This is all enforced at compile time.

 Let's extend the example above to include some processing of the response:

 ```
-api.sendRequest(UTPlacePointsRequest(center:office, radius:500)) { data, error in
+api.send(request: UTPlacePointsRequest(center:office, radius:500)) { data, error in
 	if let data = data {
 		for placePoint in data.placePoints {
 			print("\(placePoint.name)")